Contract ID: RM860

 This agreement has been extended to 24 April 2016 to provide continuity of service during the development and launch of Network Services (RM1045).

 Please note that this extension incorporates an additional requirement for customers to seek written approval from CCS before they proceed with their further competition by completing the template (Appendix 1) within the new Call-Off Schedule 8 (Framework Authority Award Approval).

 This new process will ensure that the most appropriate contracting vehicle is used and failure to follow this process may result in you being at risk of awarding services under the agreement unlawfully.

 Call-Off Schedule 8 can be found within the “PSN Connectivity Call-Off Schedules” under the ‘Documents’ tab.
 Clause 7 (Award Procedure) of the Framework Main Terms has also been updated to reflect this new procedure.

 It is strongly advised that you read the PSN Customer Guidance before commencing your further competition.

-N.B The guidance has been updated with some changes on pages 42,55 & 66.
+N.B - the guidance has been updated with some changes on page 7.